My Alternative Hypothesis for the Mechanism Behind Muscle Growth

 ATP donates an electron to be used as energy for cellular processes, and upon this donation, it becomes ADP.
 ADP is recycled and again converted to ATP.
 What is actually going on here?

 As Michael Clarage says, “Light and electricity are really two sides of the same coin.”
-The ATP molecule carries an electron that was emitted from the Sun, which plants or algae harvested as a photon during photosynthesis:
+The ATP molecule carries the energy of a photon that was emitted from the Sun, which plants or algae harvested during photosynthesis, to raise an electron to a higher energy state—energy which is used to form the chemical bonds of carbohydrates:

 carbon dioxide + water —energy from light—> carbohydrates + oxygen

-Photosynthesis captures photons, i.e. liberated electrons (electricity), storing them as potential energy held in the molecular bonds of plant carbohydrates.
+Photosynthesis captures photons, storing their energy as potential energy held in the chemical bonds of plant carbohydrates.

 Then the plant breaks down carbohydrates to extract the stored electrons and create ATP, in the process of cellular respiration (carbohydrates + oxygen + ADP ——> ATP + carbon dioxide + water).
 The plant uses the electric energy (the electrons) carried by ATP to stay alive, and, it will grow at a pace proportionate to how much extra electrical energy it has.